 This Shared Confocal Facility serves the Departments of Neuroscience and Psychiatry & Behavioral Sciences, as well as the faculty in the Charleston Alcohol Research and the Neurobiology of Addiction Research Centers.
-This facility provides users with access to a Carl Zeiss LSM 880 confocal microscopy system equipped with an Airyscan super-resolution detector and two high-end workstations that run 3D image analysis and deconvolution software.
-For scheduling confocal access, please contact Dr. Patrick J. Mulholland .
+This facility provides users with access to a Carl Zeiss LSM 880 confocal microscopy system equipped with a fast module Airyscan super-resolution detector and three high-end workstations that run 3D image analysis and deconvolution software.
+For scheduling confocal access, please contact Dr. Patrick J. Mulholland.

 The major features of this confocal microscope include: